For the unaware, one of the greatest potential disruptors for entire swaths of the global economy over the next decade is 3D printing. From Wikipedia:

 Since 2003 there has been large growth in the sale of 3D printers.
 Additionally, the cost of 3D printers has declined.
 The technology also finds use in the fields of jewelry, footwear, industrial design, architecture, engineering and construction (AEC), automotive, aerospace, dental and medical industries, education, geographic information systems, civil engineering, and many others.

-Here’s a brief video showing 3D printing at work:
+Here’s a video showing an AR-15 lower receiver being 3D printed:

 High end printers like the one seen in the video range in price from $20,000 to $40,000 but prices are falling fast.
 Consumer models are on the way as well.
 One company, Origo, is coming out with a sub-$1000 printer aimed at 10-year olds.
 And while 3D printers are limited to certain types of plastic at the moment, companies are racing to develop printers that can print in a multitude of materials.
 In ten years, if your staple remover breaks, it’s likely that you’ll be able to just print a new one.